Sparse expansions of multicomponent oxide configuration energy using coherency & redundancy: The Cluster Expansion with Site Occupancy Basis Functions

 We make two notable observations regarding CEM correlation functions with site indicator basis functions.
 The first is that the basis sets in Equation \ref{eq:site-basis} are not orthogonal and as a result the resulting correlation functions in Equation \ref{eq:corr-functions} are not orthogonal either.
 This lack of orthogonality can further complicate constructing highly incoherent measurement matrices compared to using orthogonal/orthonormal basis sets.

 The second observation is concerned with the set of clusters/orbits that are selected by the correlation functions in Equation \ref{eq:corr-functions}.
-The set of correlation functions in Equation \ref{eq:corr-functions} indeed represents a basis for the function space over all possible configurations $\boldsymbol{\sigma}$ and thus the set is linearly independent.\cite{zhangClusterExpansionsThermodynamics2016} As a result however, the included functions do not give the concentrations of all possible occupied clusters.
+The set of correlation functions in Equation \ref{eq:corr-functions} indeed represents a basis for the function space over all possible configurations $\bm{\sigma}$ and thus the set is linearly independent.\cite{zhangClusterExpansionsThermodynamics2016} As a result however, the included functions do not give the concentrations of all possible occupied clusters.
 Namely, the correlation functions in Equation \ref{eq:corr-functions} never include any occupied clusters that involve the species that do not have an associated indicator function in the corresponding site basis functions.
+Additionally, the number of clusters not indicated for in the CEM basis grows quickly with the number of components.
+Namely the number grows as $O\left(n^{N_{\bm{\alpha}}} - (n - 1)^{N_{\bm{\alpha}}}\right)$, where $n$ is the number of allowed species at a site and $N_{\bm{\alpha}}$ is the number of sites in a cluster.

-Notwithstanding these observations, cluster expansions using site indicator functions formally constitute a basis for functions spaces over crystalline configurations, and have been successfully used in the study of configurational thermodynamics for some time. \cite{zhangClusterExpansionsThermodynamics2016, drichards_design_2016, ouyang_effect_2020} However, as alluded to before, the lack of orthogonality complicates obtaining incoherent measurements to maximize accurate ECI estimation from classical CS.
+Notwithstanding these observations, cluster expansions using site indicator functions formally constitute a basis for function spaces over crystalline configurations, and have been successfully used in the study of configurational thermodynamics for some time.\cite{zhangClusterExpansionsThermodynamics2016, drichards_design_2016, ouyang_effect_2020} However, as alluded to before, the lack of orthogonality complicates obtaining incoherent measurements to maximize accurate ECI estimation from classical CS.
 Additionally, the choice of species left out in site basis sets is mathematically meaningless, but can often lead to precarious interpretations of fitted ECI.
-This begs the question whether we can do away with using proper basis sets and seeking maximally incoherent measurements, yet still obtain suitably sparse and accurate expansions by instead relying on redundancy by including functions labeled for all possible occupations over the included clusters.
+This begs the question of whether we can do away with using CEM basis sets and seeking maximally incoherent measurements, yet still obtain suitably sparse and accurate expansions by instead relying on redundancy by including functions labeled for all possible occupations over the included clusters.

-\section{The Generalized Potts Frame as a Redundant Representation.}
+\section{The Generalized Potts Frame as a Redundant Representation}